Lemniscate-2525/30_Days_of_ML/Day12_Dimensionality_Reduction_PCA/README.md

 Predict whether a tumor is malignant or benign using 30 real-valued numerical features derived from digitized images of fine needle aspirate (FNA) of breast masses.

-Target variable: `diagnosis` : binary classification label (Malignant / Benign).
+Target variable ->  `diagnosis`; Binary classification label (Malignant / Benign).

-Objective: Study the impact of PCA as a preprocessing step.
+Objective : To study the impact of PCA as a preprocessing step.
 Compare classifier performance and efficiency before and after dim reduction.

 ---

-## Problem Overview :
+## Overview :

 Breast cancer diagnosis from image features presents a classic high-dimensional structured data problem.
 With 30 features, many of which are geometrically related; the raw feature space contains substantial redundancy.

 This makes it an ideal candidate to study what dimensionality reduction actually buys you in practice; in terms of both computational efficiency and generalization.

 ---